 The Friends Historical Association is pleased to offer funding to support contributions to the field of Quaker history.
-There are three grant opportunities: project support, publication subventions, and research funds.
-All opportunities run on the same cycle, and applications are due May 15, 2024.
+There are three grant opportunities: projects, publication subventions, and research funds.
+All opportunities run on the same cycle, and applications are due May 31, 2025.
 Details about each opportunity and application instruction are provided below.

 -